The Xometry app works best with JavaScript enabled!

 Thermoplastic rubber (TPR) is a semi-crystalline material with both rubber-like and thermoplastic properties.
 This means it is flexible and can be manufactured using melt processing techniques like injection molding.
 TPR material is synthesized using block copolymers like SBS (Styrene-Butadiene-Styrene).
 Thermoplastic rubber can also be described as a thermoplastic elastomer.
 However, when comparing TPR vs. typical TPE, TPEs are mostly manufactured from SEBS (Styrene-Ethylene-Butadiene-Styrene) based polymers whereas TPRs are manufactured from SBS polymers.

-What Are the Properties of Thermoplastic Rubber?
+Properties of Thermoplastic Rubber

 The properties of thermoplastic rubber are comparable to those of vulcanized rubber as well as thermoplastics.
 The following tables summarize the chemical and physical properties of TPR: